anewton1998/anewton1998.github.io/_posts/2016-05-23-is-java-the-new-cobol.markdown

 ## The Scope of COBOL Today

-COBOL is an old, old programming language, surfacing sometime around the cooling of the Earth's crust, as the legacy has been passed down from generation to generation.
+COBOL is an old, old programming language, surfacing sometime around the cooling of the Earth's crust, as the legend has been passed down from generation to generation around the evening campfire.
 So to say that there are still COBOL programmers can be surprizing.

 So how many are there?
 [Umm](https://www.quora.com/How-many-COBOL-programmers-are-left-in-the-US)...